abhishek2002228/RISCV_MYTH_CORE/README.md

 7) Load and store instructions for accessing the data memory

-Apart from this, hazards like Control flow hazard and read after write hazard were addressed by analysing the waterfall logic diagram and solutions like Register File Bypass.
+Apart from this, hazards like control flow hazard and read after write hazard were addressed by analysing the waterfall logic diagram and solutions like Register File Bypass.

 The slides used can be found [here](https://drive.google.com/file/d/1tqvXmFru31-tezDX30jTNJoLcQk308UM/view)